 Train to Kyoto Station

-Whether you are flying or taking a train, your first stop in Kyoto will most likely be at Kyoto Station.
-The station is well-connected to other cities throughout the region and country.
 If you are traveling from Tokyo to Kyoto, the best option is probably to fly to Osaka and then take the train to Kyoto.
 However, you can also take the Tokyo to Kyoto Bullet Train.
-The ride will most likely cost the same, if not more, than flying.
+The Shinkansen will likely cost the same, if not more, than flying.
 You can find fares, schedules and more information about the Tokyo-Kyoto train here.

-Reverse Trip: Travel From Kyoto to Tokyo
+Travel From Kyoto to Tokyo Airports

 How To Get Around Kyoto, Japan